wysgar/jamet-mickael-JavaDA_PROJECT7_RESTAPI/Poseiden-skeleton/README.md

 3. Thymeleaf
 4. Bootstrap v.4.3.1

+## Information
+When launching the application, if there is no user in the database, two users will be created by default.
+username: admin password: admin
+username: user password: user

 ## Setup with Intellij IDE
 1. Create project from Initializr: File > New > project > Spring Initializr